forsc/docker_logs_chrome/README.md

 - Make sure your Docker API is properly secured
 - Do not expose Docker API to the network without proper security measures
 - Consider using HTTPS and authentication for production environments

-## Troubleshooting

-- Ensure Docker daemon is running and the API is exposed
-- Check that port 2375 is accessible locally
-- Verify Chrome extension permissions
-- Check Chrome DevTools console for errors
-- Make sure your Docker daemon configuration is correct

 ## License